Meteora: The Great Meteoron

-The Holy Monastery of Great Meteoron is the oldest and largest of the monasteries of Meteora.
-The monastery is believed to have been built just before the mid 14th century by a monk from Mount Athos named Saint Athanasios the Meteorite.
+The Holy Monastery of Great Meteoron (της Μεταμόρφωσης) is the oldest and largest of the monasteries of Meteora.
+The monastery is believed to have been built just before the mid-14th century by a monk from Mount Athos named Saint Athanasios the Meteorite.
 He began the build with a church in dedication to the Mother of God, the Virgin Mary.
 He later added small cells so that monks could concentrate and live atop the rock formations.
 The monastery's second name is, The Holy Monastery of the Transfiguration, which got its name from the second church St. Meteorites built.
 The successor of Saint Athanasios was Saint Joasaph, who continued to build more cells, a hospital, and renovated the churches atop the rocks.
 The Monastery thrived in the 16th century when it received many imperial and royal donations.
 At the time it had over three hundred monks living and worshipping within its cells.
 It is still a living monastery as there were three monks in residence as of 2015.

 Being the largest among all the monasteries allows it to have a particular layout filled with many buildings.
 The katholikon is dedicated to the Transfiguration of Jesus and was the first church of the monastery.
 The hermitage of the first founder of the monastery is a small building carved in rock.
 The kitchen or what is commonly referred to as the hestia is a dome-shaped building near the refectory.
 There is also a hospital, with its famous roof of the ground floor made of brick and supported on four columns.
 The three old churches or chapels include: The Chapel of Saint John the Baptist which lies next to the katholikon sanctuary, The Saints Constantine and Helen Chapel which is an aisle-less church with large vault, and finally the chapel of Virgin Mary situated in the cave.